Amazon will open Spheres to the public twice a month

 The jungle-like corporate workspace at the heart of the retailer’s Seattle campus, open to employees since January, will get public visiting hours two Saturdays a month, according to the facility’s website.

 Admission to the unguided tour is free, but visitors will need to reserve a time slot online.
-The first visitation day appears to be April 21, and reservations are available 30 days in advance of each date, the company says.
+The first visitation day is April 21, and reservations are available 30 days in advance of each date, the company says.
+A fixed schedule of Saturday hasn’t yet been set.

 To get into the glass-domed spheres, which hold tens of thousands of plants, visitors previously needed to hop onto a broader Amazon headquarters tour.
 Those tours on Wednesdays were booked solid through June, which is as far into the future as Amazon was offering reservations.